kodecocodes/swift-algorithm-club/Mergesort/README.markdown

 Goal: Sort an array from low to high (or high to low)

-Invented in 1945, mergesort is a fairly efficient sorting algorithm with a best, worst, and average time complexity of **O(n log n)**.
+Invented in 1945 by John von Neumann, mergesort is a fairly efficient sorting algorithm with a best, worst, and average time complexity of **O(n log n)**.
 The idea behind Mergesort is to **divide and conquer**; To divide a big problem into smaller problems and solving many small problems instead of solving a big one.
 I think of mergesort as **split first** and **merge after**.

 Assume you're given an array of *n* numbers and you need to put them in the right order.
 The merge sort algorithm works as follows: